nguyentankdb17/World-War-3/README.md

 ## -----------------------> WORLD-WAR-3 <----------------------

 ## TASK :
-- Your country is being attacked by helicopters in WW3.
+- Your country is being attacked by helicopters,planes and tanks in WW3.
-- Your task is to use the flytank to destroy as much helicopters as possible in 3 minutes.
+- Your task is to use the flytank to destroy as much threats as possible in 3 minutes.
 - In 3 minutes, if your flytank hit the helicopter or the helicopter's bullet 3 times the game will be over.

 ## REQUIRED :